MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 &ensp;Support phase: **Security and Critical Updates**

 ### What's new
-*Admin permissions are required to restore files in quarantine *XML formatted events are now supported
+- Admin permissions are required to restore files in quarantine
+- XML formatted events are now supported
-*CSP support for ignoring exclusion merge
+- CSP support for ignoring exclusion merge
-*New management interfaces for:
+- New management interfaces for:
-+UDP Inspection
+   - UDP Inspection
-+Network Protection on Server 2019
+   - Network Protection on Server 2019
-+IP Address exclusions for Network Protection *Improved visibility into TPM measurements
+   - IP Address exclusions for Network Protection
+- Improved visibility into TPM measurements
-*Improved Office VBA module scanning
+- Improved Office VBA module scanning

 ### Known Issues
 No known issues